getbluemorpho/blue-morpho/product doc/README.md

 ### 1. Data Layer

-Data is stored in **Collections**, which support two types of data:
+Raw input data is stored in **Collections**, which support two types of data:

 - **Unstructured**: such as `.pdf`, `.txt`
 - **Structured**: such as `.csv` (coming soon)